dima4p/rails4_haml_scaffold_generator/README.markdown

         rails generate haml:mailer ExamplesNotifications
         rails generate haml:scaffold FancyModel

-8. You can also add --cancan if you use the cancan authorization rails generate scaffold FancyModel <fields> --cancan
+7. You can also add --cancan if you use the cancan authorization rails generate scaffold FancyModel <fields> --cancan

-9. You can also add --simple_form if you use gem simple_form
+8. You can also add --simple_form if you use gem simple_form rails generate scaffold FancyModel <fields> --simple_form

 ## TODO